newtfire/textAnalysis-Hub/Installations/InstallNotes-Mac.md

 You will need the Java Development Kit (OpenJDK) java environment installed:

-* Check your version of java in terminal with
+* Check to see if you already have OpenJDK installed:

 	```shell
 	java -version